 Garnet Evac PLUS – USD250,000 Per Member, Per Annum

 Annual Worldwide Travel Plan suited to the Frequent Traveller

 (Garnet Evac Plus Plan must be purchased in conjunction with either a Diamond or Emerald Plan.)

-Health International subscriptions are age-banded e.g. (0-17yrs; 18-23yrs; 24-29yrs etc.) For a personal quotation, please either complete an online form quote request here or request a quotation from your Health International Agent or you may email the Regional Head Office on firstname.lastname@example.org
+Health International premiums are age-banded e.g. (0-17yrs; 18-23yrs; 24-29yrs etc.) For a personal quotation, please either complete an online form quote request here or request a quotation from your Health International Agent or you may email the Regional Head Office on firstname.lastname@example.org

-Health International respectfully requests that all applicants provide FULL & COMPLETE disclosure of their medical history when completing an Application Form.
+Health International respectfully requests that all applicants provide FULL AND COMPLETE disclosure of their medical history when completing an Application Form.
 The Medical Director will decide what is or is not pertinent and will request further information if necessary.
 Non-Disclosure of Medical History may lead to non-payment of claims or cancellation of policy.
 All information provided by applicants is treated in the strictest confidence.